Skip to Content

 Main Takeaways

 Illustration of the difference between a manufactured house and a modular house.
+Illustration of the difference between a manufactured house and a modular house.

 For many prospective homeowners, traditional brick-and-mortar homes may seem out of reach due to escalating prices and low housing inventory.
-However, an alternative form of housing is rapidly gaining popularity: manufactured and mobile homes.
+However, an alternative form of housing is rapidly gaining popularity: manufactured and modular homes.

 Fortunately, Veterans can use their VA loan benefit to purchase a manufactured home.
-Below we'll guide you through securing a VA loan for a manufactured or mobile home, highlighting the benefits, property requirements and practical considerations you need to know.
+Below, we'll guide you through securing a VA loan for a manufactured or modular home, highlighting the benefits, property requirements and practical considerations you need to know.

 Can I Use a VA Loan to Purchase a Manufactured Home?